b-state/hdm-react-lecture/README.md

 ## Installation

-Welcome to our react lecture exercises.
 To follow along, please complete these steps:

 1. Install node.js: https://nodejs.org/en/download
-2. Open a terminal and cd into this directory
+2. Open a terminal and cd into the directory of this repository
 3. Run `npm install` to get all the dependencies
 4. Run `npm start` to start the webserver